brotherswatching/brotherswatching/README.md

+😄 Nice to meet you!
+This is my space for learning and sharing.

+🌱 Currently practicing Git & GitHub, feel free to check my projects.

 # About me

 Here are some ideas about me:

-- I’m currently working on machine learning, deep learning and computer vision.
+- I've worked on machine learning, deep learning(computer vision) and radar signal processing for more than one year to pursue my master's degree.

-- I’m looking to collaborate on LLM projects to practice what I've learned.
+- I’m looking to collaborate on LLM, VLM, RAG and AGENTS projects to practice what I've learned.

-- I'm trying to find a job about LLM engineering.
+❤️ Wish you have a nice day!